-His father, who was a cab driver that Evan says never broke 25 grand a year, took him to Madison Square Garden to watch a live show that Evan holds dear and is amongst his most cherished memories.
+His father, a cab driver that Evan says never broke 25 grand a year, took him to Madison Square Garden to watch a live show that Evan holds dear and is amongst his most cherished memories.

-“It was the Valiant Brothers with Lou Albano as their manager versus Dean Ho and Tony Garea.
-There also was Nikolai Volkoff with manager Fred Blassie versus Bruno Sammartino and “Chief” Jay Strongbow in the main event.”
-June 24th, 1974 was the date, and it’s still embedded in his memory and in his heart.
+"It was the Valiant Brothers with Lou Albano as their manager versus Dean Ho and Tony Garea.
+There also was Nikolai Volkoff with manager Fred Blassie versus Bruno Sammartino and "Chief" Jay Strongbow in the main event."
+June 24th, 1974 was the date, and it’s still embedded in his memory and heart.
 He also frequented monthly shows at The Westchester County Center and Nassau Coliseum.

-Watch: The Valiant Brothers vs. Dean Ho and Tony Garea!
+Watch The Valiant Brothers vs. Dean Ho and Tony Garea:

 Evan is very aware of the importance of family and how fragile life can be.
 "If you talk to any older fan, as a kid, your greatest childhood memories were going to wrestling with your dad, your mom, your grandfather, your grandmother, your uncle, whoever it was that took you.
 20, 30, 40 years later, and now they’re gone," says Evan with somewhat pensive sadness in his voice but happy that he has these cherished memories of going with his father to the matches.

 Seeing these larger than life stars really enthralled Evan to no end, and the mat game became his obsession.
-“I was just fascinated.
-In my head, it was the equivalent of Marvel and DC superheroes and supervillains, and I started watching religiously.”
+"I was just fascinated.
+In my head, it was the equivalent of Marvel and DC superheroes and supervillains, and I started watching religiously."
 He compares Nikolai Volkoff to a villain with superpowers when he’d come out and smash fruit with his bare hands.
 Later, Nikolai would become one of Evan’s closest friends and someone he would regularly work with.
 He remembers when Nikolai challenged him to an arm-wrestling contest one night.
-“I wasn’t even able to move him an inch, that’s how strong he was,” says Evan, who is still astounded at how powerful the man that was billed from the USSR was.
+"I wasn’t even able to move him an inch; that’s how strong he was," says Evan, who is still astounded at how powerful the man that was billed from the USSR was.

-Sammartino would’ve been the equivalent of perhaps a Superman character reportedly being able to once bench press 565 lbs.
-“Luscious” Johnny Valiant is another wrestler Evan considered a very good friend, so much so that Evan would later produce Valiant’s one-man comedy show: An Evening with Johnny Valiant.
-In a funny incident where Johnny V. was unable to make a date because of a family emergency, Nikolai Volkoff and real-life manager and actor Nikita Brezkikov stepped up and entertained a few dozen fans by telling jokes, some road stories and performing magic tricks to the delight of the small crowd at hand.
+Sammartino would’ve been the equivalent of perhaps a Superman character reportedly being able to bench press 565 lbs.
+"Luscious" Johnny Valiant is another wrestler Evan considered a very good friend, so much so that Evan would later produce Valiant’s one-person comedy show: An Evening with Johnny Valiant.
+In a funny incident where Johnny V. was unable to make a date because of a family emergency, Nikolai Volkoff and real-life manager and actor Nikita Brezkikov stepped up and entertained a few dozen fans by telling jokes, some road stories, and performing magic tricks to the delight of the small crowd at hand.